 - poultry and eggs

 - meat that has been handled in such a way that a contamination from the outside could have gotten inside, such as grinding, mechanical tenderizing, or injecting

-In all of these cases, make it safe to eat by pasteurizing according to the table and explanation above.
+In all of these cases, make it safe to eat by pasteurizing according to the table below.

 The problem with fish is that pasteurizing it will overcook it.
 As most fish is intact muscle meat, the problem is not with a bacterial contamination on the outside.
 The problem is with parasites.
 Saltwater fish that live close to the shore may harbor such parasites, which can be killed by pasteurizing (thus overcooking the fish) or by freezing.
 If the fish has not been frozen, it is up to you whether you want to run the risk.
 Freshwater fish, farmed salmon, or fish that live far from the coast like tuna and swordfish are fine to eat raw or cooked to any time and temperature you like.